Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 - Windows-based
 - Using X509 Certificates declared by common name and issuer pinning
-- Cluster certificate is issued by 1fb8
+- Cluster certificate is issued by 1fb8 ([DigiCert SHA2 Secure Server CA](https://www.digicert.com/kb/digicert-root-certificates.htm))
 - Pinned-issuer list includes 1fb8 but does not include 626d

 ## Issue